What is nephrotic syndrome?

 Special treatment to prevent the complications mentioned above (infection, high cholesterol, thrombosis) is also important, especially if the nephrotic syndrome is likely to last for a long time.

-According to the type of kidney disease diagnosed by the biopsy, treatment to control the cause of nephrotic syndrome may be recommended:
+Treatment for the disease itself.
+According to the type of kidney disease shown by the biopsy, treatment to control the cause of nephrotic syndrome may be recommended.
+Your doctors will discuss this with you.